mantil-io/go-lambda-examples/guide/README.md

-## Dummy guide to AWS Lambda for Go developers - Part 1
+## A guide to AWS Lambda for Go developers - Part 1

 This multi-part tutorial series aims to give you a feeling of Lambda function programming in Go.
 It assumes that you don't have previous knowledge of AWS or Lambda.

-This is the first part where we will make the few small steps to start you in this new world.
+This is the first part where we will make a few small steps to start you in this new world.
 For the difference of many other examples, we will not use AWS Console or a higher-level serverless tool.
 We will create one dummy Lambda function and then execute it.
 We will do that in two ways: one using AWS command-line interface, and in the other, we will use Terraform to create AWS resources.
 It's interesting to see two different approaches.
 One is imperative (AWS CLI), where we specify each step, and the other is declarative (Terraform), where we define the desired end state of the infrastructure.

 ## Toolset